NVIDIA/deepops/virtual/README.md

 ## Prerequisites

 Running DeepOps virtually assumes that the host machine's OS is Ubuntu 16.04 or greater.
+DeepOps is also supported on CentOS 7.6 or greater.
 If this is not the case, the `bootstrap_virtual.sh` and `cluster_up.sh` scripts may be modified to work with a different OS.

 Also, using VMs and optionally GPU passthrough assumes that the host machine has been configured to enable virtualization in the BIOS.
 For instructions on how to accomplish this, refer to the sections at the bottom of this README: `Enabling virtualization and GPU passthrough`.

 ## Bootstrap dependencies

-To install basic dependencies for running Ansible and managing a DeepOps cluster, run the `setup.sh` found in the `scripts` directory of the repository root.
+To install basic dependencies for running Ansible and managing a DeepOps cluster,run the `setup.sh` found in the `scripts` directory of the repository root.

 ```
 $ <deepops repo>/scripts/setup.sh